-Wood Care & Maintenance
+Wood Floor Care & Maintenance Guide

 - Never use abrasive cleaners, scouring powder, or steel wool.
 Please refer to Regular Maintenance on how to clean a wood floor.

 - Place a floor mat or throw rug at outside doorways.